 In China and Japan, pavilions were associated with serenity and harmony – a place to meditate or think, sheltered from the elements but not closeted away from them.
 But gazebos are also very convivial spaces.
 They make a flexible and photogenic setting for garden picnics, barbecues and parties, and in the US, are a popular wedding venue ceremonies.

 For parties or day-to-day use, you can furnish them with garden tables and chairs or cushions; and blur the boundaries between garden and gazebo with some container plants or honeysuckle on the columns.
-Festoon them with bunting or fairy lights for a party, or turn down the lighting for a romantic al fresco dinner.
+Festoon them with bollard lights or fairy lights for a party, or turn down the lighting for a romantic al fresco dinner.

 Pushing the boat out